Callbacks

 Actions that trigger it:

-.class Article < ApplicationRecord validates :title, presence: true before_validation :ensure_title_has_a_value private def ensure_login_has_a_value if title.nil? self.title = "Title #{Title.all.count + 1}" end end end
+before_validation.class Article < ApplicationRecord validates :title, presence: true before_validation :ensure_title_has_a_value private def ensure_login_has_a_value if title.nil? self.title = "Title #{Title.all.count + 1}" end end end1

 2